 This article will provide a brief overview of the Gradebook module.
 For specific details regarding the assessments or standards gradebook views, check out the links below:

-- To access your gradebook, select Gradebook in the navigation on the left.
+To access your gradebook, select Gradebook in the navigation on the left.

-- The student's total class percentage is included in the third column.
+If your district uses points, the student's total class percentage is included in the third column.

-- You can also add a grade for assessments that were not taken directly in Otus by using the + (Plus) Assessment feature.
+You can also add a grade for assessments that were not taken directly in Otus by using the + (Plus) Assessment feature.

-- The points gradebook can include grade weighting.
+The assessments gradebook can include grade weighting.

 The standards gradebook stores and calculates the student's performance on standards.

-- The performance level is calculated using the selected Mastery Setting (found in the upper-right corner, the example below is Mean).
+The performance level is calculated using the selected Mastery Setting (found in the upper-right corner, the example below is Mean).

-- The number to the right of the performance indicator represents the number of attempts the student has had on that standard.
+The number to the right of the performance indicator represents the number of attempts the student has had on that standard.

-- You can click on any cell to see a detailed history of the student's performance on that standard.
+You can click on any cell to see a detailed history of the student's performance on that standard.

 💡 Tip from the Otus Team: If there is an additional column in-between the student's last name and the first standard, that means your district has Total Grade Conversion enabled.
 This takes the performance mean for all attempts and converts it to a total class grade (could be a letter grade, a performance level, or any other term your district has decided to use).